 This apprenticeship programme will develop professional practice, contextualised in the workplace using industry-standard technologies and approaches that are shaped by modern businesses.
 Read more

-Studies show that nearly every employer that takes on an apprentice (96%) reports benefits to their business.
-As part of an Northeastern University London apprenticeship, every apprentice spends 80% of their time at/in work, learning from colleagues and achieving competency through their day-to-day activities.
+Nearly every employer that takes on an apprentice (96%) reports benefits to their business and as part of an Northeastern University London apprenticeship every apprentice will learn from colleagues and achieve competence through their day-to-day activities.
+Every apprentice also must spend at least 6 hours of their typical working week on off-the-job learning, acquiring the additional skills.

 The learner will study with Northeastern University London for 57 days a year for the duration of the three-year programme, covering topics such as project management in business, business theory, leadership, management and communication skills.
 Additionally, the learner and employer will commit to a further two days per week, for 42 weeks each year, for provider-guided, work-related training.